Princess-Sherry/Personal-Website-React/README.md

 ## Introduction

-This is a personal website template for professionals such as lawyer, designer, accountant, freelancers, etc.
+This is a personal website template for professionals such as lawyer, designer, accountant, freelancer, etc. You can add your content to this template and customise your own personal website.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Tech Stack